0atman/noboilerplate/scripts/37-functional-rust.md

 In Haskell, and maybe, kinda, Rust, it's a first-class feature.

 The first function here, factorial, is a pure function, a function that doesn't cause or rely upon side-effects.
-We know this without reading the function body because it doesn't have IO in the signature.
+We know this without reading the function body because it doesn't have IO.

 The second function, main, prints to the screen, and so MUST have IO in the signature.